kubedb/docs/docs/guides/mssqlserver/autoscaler/compute/overview.md

 9. Then the `KubeDB` Ops-manager operator will scale the database component vertically as specified on the `MSSQLServerOpsRequest` CRO.

-In the next docs, we are going to show a step by step guide on Autoscaling of various MSSQLServer database components using `MSSQLServerAutoscaler` CRD.
+In the next docs, we are going to show a step-by-step guide on Autoscaling of various MSSQLServer database using `MSSQLServerAutoscaler` CRD.